alexchalyy/liri-node-app/README.md

 * spotify-this-song

-    If user provides a song name in console, top 5 (if present) closes matches are printed in console including artist, song, preview link, and album.
+    If user provides a song name in console, top 5 (if present) closet matches are printed in console including artist, song, preview link, and album.

     User input should be like: